-They endeavour to use a collaborative process to deeply integrate different artistic disciplines into projects that bridge the gap between
+Today the group consists of artists representing many different artistic genres and professions.
+They endeavour to use a collaborative process to deeply integrate different artistic disciplines into projects that bridge the gap between artistic boarders.

-artistic boarders.Characteristic for their work is that they are building exquisite links between seemingly incompatible technologies and materials.
-The experimental use of audiovisual technology in a close dialogue with more traditional and historic tools of artistic expression results
+Verdensteatret's poetics are characterized by an ongoing experimentation within different medias by building complex links between seemingly incompatible technologies and materials.
+An experimental use of audiovisual technology in close dialogue with more traditional tools of artistic expression results in large scale orchestral works and space-related musical compositions.

 Seeing the sound, listening to the images.

 They say that their activity now has become a ”telling orchestra” that performs compositions in the “movable room genre”.
-Established notions of form or style about “performance” are more or less useless for these peculiarly captivating works of art.
+Established notions of form or style about performance are more or less useless for these peculiarly captivating works.

 Verdensteatret is supported by Arts Council Norway and other official art-foundations in Norway.